The Real New Testament Church

 For the benefit of mankind in general, the sign of the Renovation Covenant was the tree of life (zoe).
 It was symbolic of the provision of eternal life (zoe) available to mankind after the renovation of the earth.
 (Genesis 2:9; Revelation 22:2; 14) The Noahic Covenant was also intended to benefit mankind in general.
 Its sign was the rainbow, symbolic of the continuation of the provision of eternal life (zoe) that again became available to mankind after the flood.
 (Genesis 9:12-17).

 The Abrahamic, Mosaic, Davidic, and New covenants were specifically designed to benefit the nation of Israel.
 The sign of the Abrahamic Covenant was circumcision.
 It was symbolic of the removal of the old, temporal life and therefore, the provision of new, eternal life (zoe).
 (Genesis 17:9-14; Deuteronomy 30:6; Romans 2:29).
 The sign of the Mosaic Covenant was the Sabbath.
 It was symbolic of the rest associated with eternal life (zoe).
 (Exodus 31:12-17) The sign of the Davidic Covenant was the throne of eternal life (zoe).
 It was symbolic of the rule of eternal life (zoe).
 (2 Samuel 7:4-17) The sign of the New Covenant will not the throne of life (zoe) but the ruler of life (zoe) on the throne.
-It will be satisfied in the future through the Millennial reign of Jesus the Christ, the “Prince of life (zoe),” on the throne.
+It will be satisfied in the future through the Millennial reign of Jesus the Christ on the throne, the “Prince of life (zoe).”
 (2 Samuel 7:16; Psalm 72; 89:20-37).

 In distinct contrast to other covenantal signs, the sign of the Eternal Covenant is a meal.
-It is symbolic of fellowship with God, the sharer of eternal life (zoe).
+It is symbolic of fellowship with God, the giver of eternal life (zoe).

 Passover